Johse/powerload-utilities/README.md

 ![Download powerLoad ZIP package](Images/PL-Download.png)

-Extract the ZIP to a folder 'powerLoad' anywhere on your client machine.!
+Extract the ZIP to a folder 'powerLoad' anywhere on your client machine.

 ## Description